 <<< End >>>

-The book speaks to all industries holding a stake in the emerging connected home markets.
-Among them are, of course, established and new communication service providers (CSPs), but also makers of connected home devices and facility systems, and the whole spectrum of service providers that are instrumental in the creation of advanced home services – from health and social care to entertainment, education, security and mobility.
+The book speaks to all industries hoping to transform today’s fragmented connected home market into tomorrow’s Future Home.
+Among them are, of course, established and new communication service providers (CSPs), but also makers of home tech devices and facility systems, and the whole spectrum of service providers that are instrumental in the creation of advanced home services – from health and social care to entertainment, education, security and mobility.

 Industries who are ready to transform have a huge opportunity in home-related 5G connectivity.
 But moving quickly during this window of opportunity is key to being a shaper of the future, rather than struggling for relevance.